 Step into a gem of San Antonio history and natural beauty at the Japanese Tea Garden at Brackenridge Park.
 Nearly a century old, the garden was once an operating rock quarry before it was turned into one of the city’s most loved cultural resources—and now one of its beloved event venues.

 The picturesque garden sits in the heart of San Antonio and began hosting events in 2011.
-Today, it offers unmatched beauty and serenity alongside the historic Jingu House, both of which together make an ideal setting for the wedding of your dreams.
+Today, it offers unmatched beauty and serenity alongside the historic Jingu House, which together create an ideal setting for the wedding of your dreams.

-“We even offer mini-receptions,” says Espie Robertson, venue manager and event specialist.
-“Couples can share a toast, cake cutting, and light finger foods with their guests and utilize the rest of their one or two hours taking photos around the garden.”
+“We even offer mini-receptions,” says Samantha Perez, venue manager at Japanese Tea Garden.
+“Couples can share a toast, cake cutting and light finger foods with their guests, and utilize the rest of their one or two hours taking photos around the garden.”

-The Jingu House café offers public daytime dining and is a popular spot for hosting bridal showers, afternoon teas, baby showers, and rehearsal dinners for up to 40 guests.
+The Jingu House café offers public daytime dining and is a popular spot for hosting bridal showers, afternoon teas, baby showers and rehearsal dinners for up to 40 guests.
 But for brides and grooms tying the knot, it’s exceptionally convenient to have Fresh Horizons Catering serving as the venue’s exclusive caterer.
-Owner Caryn Hasslocher and her team work closely with couples to custom-design a menu that meets their every wish—and taste, whether tray passed hors d’oeuvres; seated dinners; Asian, Italian, or Mexican food stations; or a combination of all of the above.
+Owner Caryn Hasslocher and her team work closely with couples to custom design a menu that meets their every wish and taste.
+Whether that entail tray-passed hors d’oeuvres, seated dinners, Asian, Italian, or Mexican food stations or a combination of all of the above.
 Tents are often rented to make the most of the outdoor space.

-The Japanese Tea Garden and Jingu House have evolved over time, and now along with Fresh Horizons Catering, the team of event professionals offers a continuous service for couples.
-“We’re more of a one-stop shop,” Espie says, emphasizing how ideal the venue is for couples on a budget.
-Whether for one-hour daytime ceremonies followed by a mini or lunch reception or for larger, private evening receptions with beautiful sunset lighting throughout the garden, she says, “We are happy to work with our brides.”
+The Japanese Tea Garden and Jingu House have evolved over time and now along with Fresh Horizons Catering, the team of event professionals offers a continuous service for couples.
+“We’re more of a one-stop shop,” Samantha says, emphasizing how ideal the venue is for couples on a budget.
+Whether for one-hour, daytime ceremonies followed by a mini or lunch reception or for larger, private evening receptions with beautiful sunset lighting throughout the garden, she says, “We are happy to work with our brides.”